 Herbarium of Cultivated Plants Initiatives

 Voucher specimens are collected from Arboretum accessions and are added to the herbarium annually.
 Documenting accessions in flower, fruit, and vegetative states, vouchers record the growth, development, and performance of plants in the collection and are essential tools for identity verification.
 The Arboretum strives to represent every accessioned plant in the cultivated herbarium.
-At present the Arboretum’s curatorial staff is working to completely voucher each one our NAPCC holdings by 2017.
+At present the Arboretum’s curatorial staff is working to completely voucher each one our Plant Collections Network holdings.
 Vouchers are also collected from plants used for scientific study in an ongoing effort to document the research use of the living collections.

-Read more about the utility of maintaining specimens of cultivated origin in the Cultivated Herbarium (formerly the Horticultural Herbarium):
+Read more about the utility of maintaining specimens of cultivated origin in the Herbarium of Cultivated Plants (formerly the Cultivated Herbarium, Horticultural Herbarium):

 - Kobuski, C.E.
 1958.
 The Horticultural Herbarium.
 Bulletin of Popular Information vol. 18 no. 5: 25-28. [pdf].

 - Sutton, S.B.
 1965.
 The Herbarium Introduced.
 Bulletin of Popular Information vol. 25 no. 6: 38-40. [pdf].